vndmtrx/check-cmake-example/README.md

 $ make lcov
 ```

 The coverage reports will be into `Coverage` folder.
-In the case of lcov, you
+In the case of `lcov`, you
 can see into the browser, opening the `index.html` file on the folder above.

 ### Valgrind Support

-This example also implements a memory leak check with valgrind, thus allowing
+This example also implements a memory leak check with `valgrind`, thus allowing
 a full test of the application.
 If you want to check them, you
 should run the following command after `make`: